viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

    - `version` - provide a version for your custom module, using [semantic versioning](https://semver.org/) (example: `1.0.0`).
       You can later increment this value with subsequent `viam module upload` commands.
       See [Using the `--version` argument](/manage/CLI#using-the---version-argument) for more information.
-   - `platform` - provide one of the following, depending on the platform you have built your custom module for (You can use the `uname -m` command to determine your system architecture):
+   - `platform` - provide *one* of the following, depending on the platform you have built your custom module for (You can use the `uname -m` command to determine your system architecture):
       - `darwin/arm64` - macOS computers running the `arm64` architecture, such as Apple Silicon.
       - `darwin/amd64` - macOS computers running the Intel `x86_64` architecture.
       - `linux/arm64` - Linux computers or {{< glossary_tooltip term_id="board" text="boards" >}} running the `arm64` (`aarch64`) architecture, such as the Raspberry Pi.
       - `linux/amd64` - Linux computers or {{< glossary_tooltip term_id="board" text="boards" >}} running the Intel `x86_64` architecture.
    - `path` - provide the path to the compressed archive, in `tar.gz` or `tar.xz` format, that contains your custom module code.

+   {{% alert title="Important" color="note" %}}
+   The `viam module upload` command only supports one `platform` argument at a time.
+   If you would like to upload your module with support for multiple platforms, you must run a separate `viam module upload` command for each platform.
+   Use the *same version number* when running multiple `upload` commands of the same module code if only the `platform` support differs.
+   {{% /alert %}}

    For example, the following command uploads the compressed `module.tar.gz` archive to the Viam Registry when run in the same directory as the corresponding `meta.json` file: